laurer6/Teaching-HEIGVD-RES-2021-Labo-HTTPInfra/README.md

 Ici, 9090 est le port souhaité

-Ensuite il faut taper notre addresse local avec le port souhaité, ici : `localhost:9090`
+Ensuite il faut taper notre addresse local avec le port souhaité dans notre navigateur web, ici : `localhost:9090`

 * You have used a nice looking web template, different from the one shown in the webcast.